Oerliker Park: Design

-About 1,000 young ash, birch, cherry and paulownia trees, as well as other 3- to 4-metre high species, were planted on a grid of 4x4 meters, which form a walkable hall with a clearing in its centre.
+Approximately 1,000 young ash, birch, cherry and paulownia trees, and other 3- to 4-metre high species were planted on a grid of 4x4 meters, forming a walkable hall with a clearing in its centre.
 Over time, the park will be thinned out to a maximum of 8x8 meters.

 An observation tower offers a vertical path through the tree cover across the tops of the buildings.
 It evokes memories of the high chimneys in the former industrial area and represents the old desire for views and distance.

 In addition to this tower and the pavilion used for events, the wooden deck also creates a large open space.
 An attractive playground with diverse seating options complete the offering.
 It was designed primarily for volume and not for surface area.
 The multi-purpose aspect is supported by a pavilion housing the necessary fixtures and fittings for various events.

 During planning and even in construction it was still uncertain when the new buildings would be constructed and how they would look.
-Because the full spatial limits would still be lacking for an unknown time, the park is designed as a tree body not as a hollow mould.
+Because the full spatial limits would still be lacking for an unknown time, the park is designed as a tree body, not a hollow mould.
 The engagement of landscape architecture, architecture and art was the intention and aim of the project.